-A partner for the workers’ comp process.
+A partner for the workers’ compensation process.

 Trying to manage every aspect of the workers’ compensation process can be overwhelming.
-It’s a lot less painful when you have a partner to help facilitate the injured worker’s treatment and return-to-work plan, while also driving the communication with key stakeholders.
+It’s a lot less painful when you have a partner to help facilitate the injured employee's treatment and return-to-work plan, while also driving the communication with key stakeholders.
 When your occupational medicine provider is also your partner, you can expect claims to move along efficiently with minimal hang-ups.

 Experience and expertise in occupational medicine.

 While a primary care or emergency department clinician should be able to treat your injured employees, they’re likely to prescribe a passive treatment plan that relies on medication and bed rest.
 This can keep your employee out of work longer, and potentially make the injury worse.